fiji-hpc/hpc-workflow-manager-full/README.md

 ## Build and installation prerequisites
 You will need the following:
 * You need a computer with either Windows, Linux or macOS.
 * JDK 8, the recommended JDK version is the [Oracle JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
-If you do not whish to use this distribution you will need to choose one which contains JavaFX.
+If you do not wish to use this distribution you will need to choose one which contains JavaFX.
 * JavaFX is used for the GUI, many JDK 8 distributions do not include it by default and a separate installation is necessary for example in OpenJDK.
 * [Maven](https://maven.apache.org/) is used to automate the building process.